AlenToma/expo-sqlite-wrapper/README.md

 const addItem= async ()=> {
   var item = await dbContext.database.save(new Parent("testName", "test@gmail.com"));
   var child = await dbContext.database.save(new Child("testName",item.id));
-  // There is many different way to select
+  // There are many different way to select
   // the basic way
   // this will be converted to [SELECT * FROM PARENTS WHERE name = ?]
 WHERE ? is the arguments var item = await dbContext.database.where<Parent>("Parents", { name: "testName"})